-Most importantly use a soft cloth to not create any scratches, with warm water solution any stains should come of without a problem.
-Do not use abrasive cleaners as these will remove protective coatings. please take in consideration citrus based products can damage the appearance of natural stones.
-Remove these from the surface quickly if applied. any hot drinks can mark the surface and cause it to discolour. we recommend using heat proof maths to avoid damage.
+Most importantly use a soft cloth to not create any scratches, with a warm water solution any stains should come off without a problem.
+Do not use abrasive cleaners as these will remove protective coatings. please take into consideration citrus-based products can damage the appearance of natural stones.
+Remove these from the surface quickly if applied. any hot drinks can mark the surface and cause it to discolor. we recommend using heat-proof maths to avoid damage.
 Sharp objects will scratch the surface.

 Banquette seating & upholstery.

 Depending on the fabric the upholstery should be looked after either vacuumed or wiped with a damp warm cloth.
-For spillages which can accrue in busy environments should be dabbed and blotted (not rubbed) with an absorbent with a clean cloth imidetly remaking the spillages not letting it to settle down on the material.
+Spillages that can accrue in busy environments should be dabbed and blotted (not rubbed) with an absorbent with a clean cloth immodestly remaking the spillages not letting it settle down on the material.
 Work from outside inwards to avoid spreading the spillage.
 Avoid placing the seating near heat sources as they could fade the fabric.

-Leather and Faux Leather cshould not be forced to dry ,allow to dry naturally and buff using a clean, soft, lint free cloth.
-DO NOT use polish, saddle soaps or abrasive sprays containing acid or bleaching agents on the leather.
-Note that real leather will naturally wear over time in high traffic areas.
+Leather and Faux Leather should not be forced to dry, allow to dry naturally, and buff using a clean, soft, lint-free cloth.
+DO NOT use polish, saddle soaps, or abrasive sprays containing acid or bleaching agents on the leather.
+Note that real leather will naturally wear over time in high-traffic areas.